Love Island 2020 cast – meet the 12 singletons looking for love

-The ITV2 goliath confirmed final yr that a further winter collection was on its approach with £50,00zero up for grabs.
+The ITV2 goliath confirmed final 12 months that an extra winter collection was on its means with £50,00zero up for grabs.

-Our line-up has seen a model new forged of characters enter the glowing Love Island villa in a bid to search out their kind on paper, and there’s already been fireworks, with extra on the best way.
+Our line-up has seen a model new solid of characters enter the glowing Love Island villa in a bid to seek out their kind on paper, and there have already been fireworks with Ollie quitting after solely three days, and there’s certain to be much more drama on the way in which.

-- We met the Love Island 2020 forged – right here’s what they’re actually like

-Laura Whitmore has taken over presenting from Caroline Flack, whereas Iain Stirling has returned to relate the collection which airs nightly on ITV2 at 9pm.
+Laura Whitmore has taken over presenting from Caroline Flack, whereas Iain Stirling has returned to relate the collection which airs nightly on ITV2 at 9pm, with a particular Unseen Bits episode on each Saturday.

-Right here’s what you want to find out about Love Island’s 2020 line-up.
+- We met the Love Island 2020 solid – right here’s what they’re actually like

 Leanne Amaning